zlatanpham/prompt-mcp-app/memory-bank/progress.md

 - Initially, I planned to rename the component files (e.g., `prompt.tsx` to `tool.tsx`), but the user clarified that only content and imports should be updated, which was then followed.
 - The conflict regarding `db:generate` commands highlighted a need for clearer `.clinerules` on how to handle such situations, leading to updates in the rules.
+- The decision to refactor the project edit form into a shared component was made to improve code reusability and maintainability across different parts of the application.
+- The UI for project actions was updated from direct buttons to a dropdown menu to provide a cleaner interface and consolidate actions.